Severing a Family Tie

 I was born with my father, mother, and grandfather in the home.
 I had a great childhood, with memories that I cherish very much.
 After the birth of my little brother after we moved, not much changed aside from being used to a new person in the household.
 Things were great.

 It wasn’t until my mother started going to a new church that things started to really change.
 My dad wanted no part in it, and he was right to do so.
 After a few years in the church, she ended up filing for divorce from my dad, and stayed in the church.
+Her antics involved using me to act against my father.
 She also became harder to deal with, yelling at me for trying to reprimand my little brother, or other little things.
 I’d come to a conclusion that it was simply because I looked like my father, and I left it at that.
 Other things transpired that I am not willing to talk about on the web, and I slowly realized that the woman who had raised me wasn’t the same woman who I saw every other weekend for visitation.

 Eventually everything came to a head.
 I ended up having to leave the house and walk back to my dad’s home with my suitcase at around eight at night, and with no phone to check and see if he was there.
 Thankfully the house wasn’t too far, and my father showed up not too soon after I got there.
 That night was one of the few times I’ve ever cried.